 Faculty diversity is a source of strength in Health Sciences.
-Our diverse backgrounds - of race, ethnicity, gender, religion, sexual orientation, gender identity, age, and experience enhance our ability to achieve our core mission of service, teaching, and research.
-Faculty demographic data reveals the distribution of gender, underrepresented faculty, attrition, age distribution, and leadership diversity.
+Our diverse backgrounds -- of race, ethnicity, gender, religion, sexual orientation, gender identity, age, and experience -- enhance our ability to achieve our core mission of service, teaching, and research.
+Faculty demographic data reveal the distribution of gender, underrepresented faculty, attrition, age distribution, and leadership diversity.

-The dataset contains faculty who resigned or retired from their faculty positions between November 1 and October 31 of the prior year.
+This dataset comprises faculty who resigned or retired from their faculty positions between November 1 and October 31 of the prior year.
 This includes faculty who changed to a staff physician contract, non-salaried faculty position, or retired faculty who returned to active duty (RTAD).

-This data set contains faculty with official academic leadership positions in Health Sciences.
-This list is updated annually by OFA and verified before publication by the department business officer.
+This dataset contains faculty with official academic leadership positions in Health Sciences.
+This list is updated annually by OFA and verified before publication by department business officers (DBOs).
 Leadership positions are defined as follows:

 - HS leadership: vice chancellors (assistant and associate) and deans (assistant, associate, and senior associate)